Areeq Chowdhury | @AreeqChowdhury

 Recognising that the ability and desire to vote is not currently realised by everyone in the UK, Tess is a strong supporter of digital democracy as a way of increasing access to the democratic process.

-Ben Pearson is an Events Assistant at WebRoots Democracy.
-He is currently studying for a Masters in Political Communications at Goldsmiths University.
+Ben Pearson is currently studying for a Masters in Political Communications at Goldsmiths University.

 Ben is from Oxford and studied Criminology and Politics at Leeds University.
 Since then, he has led a number of projects aimed at helping underprivileged young people to access education.
 He has also worked for Hacked Off, an organisation which campaigns against press abuse and the unaccountable power held by Britain’s media moguls.